transcelerate/ddf-home/aware.md

 ## I'm new to DDF and want to undergo self-learning

-If you are a sponsor leader, a medical writer, a data manager, a sponsor information technologist, or a solution vendor technologist, these links to general information about DDF background, solutions, and benefits can help you increase your awareness of DDF:
+If you are a sponsor company leader, a protocol medical writer, a clinical data manager, a sponsor information technologist, or a solution vendor technologist*, these links to general information about DDF background, solutions, and benefits can help you increase your awareness of DDF:

 - [DDF Overview](help-support.md)
 - [DDF Overview Video](https://www.youtube.com/watch?v=082onW7jhe4)